shellRaining/hlchunk.nvim/README.md

     line_num = {
         enable = true,
         use_treesitter = false,
+        -- if hlchunk make your neovim slowly, set this option to true and try again in_performance = false,
         style = "#806d9c",
     },

     blank = {
         enable = true,
+        -- if hlchunk make your neovim slowly, set this option to true and try again in_performance = false,
         chars = {
             "․",
         },